Play audio, or download as a podcast.

 Given the GPS tracker’s size and sporadic transmissions, finding one secreted on or within a vehicle will require help.
 People generally choose one of these three options find GPS trackers:

-1. A self-search is the most economical way to find an unwanted GPS tracker.
+1. A self-search is the most economical way to find an unwanted GPS tracker device.
 Amateur installations may be easily found, but generally, self-search success rates are low.

 Tips to increase self-search success rates: